Current projects

 The LS314 Project is my startup vehicle.
 It does not have a specific business proposition but instead it formalises my work on the projects that interest me and that I believe have potential value and that could be converted to business propositions in the future.

-The main goal of the LS314 project is to develop a set of framework, procedures and rules that will allow me to work efficiently on new ideas and projects.
-That is, I want to make sure that if I follow these frameworks, I will be able to:
+The main goal of the LS314 project is to develop a methodology, a set of procedures and rules that will allow me to work efficiently on new ideas and projects.
+That is, I want to make sure that if I follow this methodology, I will be able to:

 • Avoid wasting time on projects with little value.